mrec/blog/content/2025/text_shadow/index.md

 Since we're looking for well-defined edges, it feels as if something like a [Sobel filter](https://en.wikipedia.org/wiki/Sobel_operator) ought to be useful.
 This is eminently doable in SVG, but in practice doesn't really offer anything over the dilate-mask approach.
 After all, we already know where the edges are, so finding them again from first principles is a bit redundant.

 One situation where edge detection might be useful is when considering [blurry text](https://mrec.github.io/webtoys/masked_contrast/#!d4vnrn), either from an explicit CSS `filter: blur` or from a blurred shadow colour matching the text colour.
 Rather than generating the outline mask outside the glyph edge, we might centre it over the edge and look for strong Sobel pixels within that mask.
 This is a bit of a digression, though, and would have its own issues.
 It wouldn't be any more forgiving of one-sided contrast from an offset shadow than the dilation approach, and it would be vulnerable to false edges from a noisy background (e.g. vertical pinstripes) that happened to coincide with glyph edges.

+There's still something very tempting here.
+It's the only technique I can think of which sidesteps the arbitary foreground/background dichotomy mentioned in an earlier subyak.
 {% end %}

 Now when we scan our background pixels, we can check whether the corresponding pixel in the mask is set, and skip pixels that aren't covered.
 The difference in coverage between "all pixels in the layout box" and "only pixels covered by the outline mask" (2px wide in this example) is dramatic.